About the School

 300 Level Courses

-Focuses on literature and issues relevant to interdisciplinary and multidisciplinary studies and the BIS program.
-Students explore selected topics, develop and gather feedback on individualized concentration proposals, and review BIS program requirements.
+Focuses on developing an understanding of interdisciplinary research and academic writing.
+Students explore their self-selected research topics, develop and create individualized plans of study integrating multiple disciplines, and review BIS program requirements.
 Offered by School of Integrative Studies.
 Limited to three attempts.

 Schedule Type: Lecture